-- 1. Students will be able to use different experimental techniques and will be able to use different software/computational/analytical tools. - 2.
-Students will be able to design and develop an experimental set up/ equipment/test rig. - 3.
-Students will be able to conduct tests on existing setups/equipment and draw logical conclusions from the results after analyzing them. - 4.
-Students will be able to either work in a research environment or in an industrial environment. - 5.
-Students will be conversant with technical report writing and will be able to present and convince their topic of study to the engineering community.
+- 1. Use different experimental techniques and will be able to use different software/computational/analytical tools. - 2.
+Design and develop an experimental set up/ equipment/test rig. - 3.
+Conduct tests on existing setups/equipment and draw logical conclusions from the results after analyzing them. - 4.
+Work in a research environment or in an industrial environment. - 5.
+Conversant with technical report writing and will be able to present and convince their topic of study to the engineering community.

 COs PO1 PO2 PO3 PO4

-CO1 3 2 2
+CO1 3 2 2 3

-CO2 2 2 1 1
+CO2 2 2 3 2

-CO3 2 1 3 2
+CO3 2 2 3 2

-CO4 2 3 2 2
+CO4 2 2 2 3

-CO5 3 2 2 3
+CO5 2 3 2 2